 Office Exercises and Workouts

-Stuck at work and can’t get to the gym?
-Try a few of these clever alternatives to keep your strength and fitness training going between meetings.
+Being at home more means you're also tempted to work more?
+Try a few of these clever alternatives to keep your strength and fitness training going between zoom meetings.

 Under-desk leg extensions